adriangb/pgjobq/README.md

-# pgmq
+# pgjobq

-A message queue built on top of Postgres.
+A job queue built on top of Postgres.

 ## Project status